ArnavD74/STAT291/README.md

 - RStudio or alternative R IDEs (e.g. Posit Cloud)
 - The necesary packages required for each project

-All of the individual projects are located in each projects folder, under Project.R.
+All of the individual projects are located in each projects folder, under `Project.R`.